apache/incubator-taverna-mobile/README.md

 -->
 # Apache Taverna Mobile

-Apache Taverna Mobile is planned as an Android app for controlling an [Apache Taverna Server](http://taverna.incubator.apache.org/documentation/server/) for remotely running
+Apache Taverna Mobile is an Android app for controlling an [Apache Taverna Server](http://taverna.incubator.apache.org/documentation/server/) for remotely running
 [Apache Taverna](http://taverna.incubator.apache.org/) workflows.

+It can also talk to a [Taverna Player](https://github.com/myGrid/taverna-player-portal).

-This module is **work in progress** as part of Google Summer of Code 2015.
+This module was created during Google Summer of Code 2015.

 ## License

-(c) 2014-2015 Apache Software Foundation
+(c) 2015-2016 Apache Software Foundation

 This product includes software developed at The [Apache Software Foundation](http://www.apache.org/).